 Courses and seminars in the various departments which are counted as medieval studies courses are listed in the College Catalog and online.
 Students may also take medieval courses at Bryn Mawr or Haverford as part of their program.

 The following medieval studies courses are currently offered at Swarthmore.
+Other courses may be considered on petition to the Medieval Studies committee.
+Courses marked with an asterisk may count as a Medieval Studies course if the student chooses to focus on medieval materials; see the instructor for details.
 Majors and minors are also allowed to include medieval courses from Bryn Mawr, Haverford, and the University of Pennsylvania in their curriculum.

 ARTH 014.
 Medieval Survey